seibert-media/atlassian_marketplace_python_client/README.md

 ## Versioning

 Version 0.1:
 Supports getting products from a specific vendor(as json) and getting only the names of the products of a specific vendor.

+Version 0.2:
+Update to requests 2.20.0 to fix potential vulnerability.

 ## Authors